Ken Bruce: PopMaster

 PopMaster has run as a feature of Bruce's show since 16 February 1998.
 With questions set by music expert Phil Swern, it offers a smart speaker for successfully completing the Three-in-Ten bonus round.
 If the listener fails, they are awarded a set of Bluetooth headphones (replacing the previous consolation prizes of a Bluetooth speaker, and before that an MP3 player).
 An earlier consolation prize, a "Space" radio, has been known to appear on eBay, to Bruce's amusement.
 The losing contestant is given a T-shirt with "One Year Out" printed across the front (a catchphrase Bruce uses in the quiz when a contestant trying to place the year a song was in the charts is out by one year).
 This consolation prize replaced a CD wallet as of 27 February 2012.

 The public phone-in PopMaster quiz was suspended after airing on 18 July 2007.
 A celebrity version was introduced on 20 July and continued until 18 January 2008.
 "Three-in-Ten" was not held in the celebrity version and there was no tie breaker in the event of a draw.
 It was rumoured that members of the public would be able to play again before Christmas 2007 but this did not happen.
 Following an announcement by Bruce on 7 January 2008, the regular format returned on 21 January.
 The game returned with new dramatic, orchestral and guitar-based jingles.

 Bruce himself was a PopMaster contestant during his show on 17 May 2013, when he took part in a special Eurovision edition of the quiz, live from Malmö, Sweden.
 Bruce competed against Paddy O'Connell, with John Kennedy O'Connor chairing the quiz.

-Notable events

-While Bruce was on holiday in August 2007, Davina McCall sat in for him.
-This attracted more than 150 complaints from listeners.